awahal/brightctl/README.md

 #### License
 MIT License Attached.
-Not liable for your screen or gpu catching fire
+Not liable if your screen or gpu catches fire